rlugojr/Documentation/README.md

 If you want to add/update a tutorial, an extension or a class, you have to follow these steps:

 1. Head to content folder.
 All markdowns files are located in this folder.
-2. Edit markdown
+2. Edit markdown acording to your need
 3. Use ```grunt build```
 4. Pull request :)

-NB : the sections like :
+NB : Sections like :

     ---
     ID_PAGE: 24441       // Id of the page in the old doc, use to forward links